bombsimon/awesome-garmin/README.md

 this file**!
 Instead, add it to [`awesome.toml`][awesome-toml].
 If it's a GitHub repository with a description you only need to add the URL.
 To add a custom name, set `name`, to add a description if missing, set `description`.

+Since a lot of the resources in this file is old, all watch faces, widgets, data fields and device apps that have not seen any activity in the last 2 years from when this file was generated will be put under a collapsible section to reduce noise.

 ## Contents